It Came from Outer Space: Plot

-In the early 1950's, author and amateur astronomer John Putnam (Richard Carlson) and schoolteacher Ellen Fields (Barbara Rush) watch a large meteorite crash near the small town of Sand Rock, Arizona.
+Author and amateur astronomer John Putnam and schoolteacher Ellen Fields watch a large meteorite crash near the small town of Sand Rock, Arizona.
 They awaken a neighbor, who has a helicopter, and all three fly to the crash site.
 Putnam climbs down into the crater and notices a partially buried round object in the crater's pit.
-He comes to the realization, after he sees a six-sided hatchway close, that this isn't a meteorite but a large alien spaceship.
-The hatchway's noise starts a landslide that completely buries the craft.
-Putnam's story is later scoffed at by Sand Rock's sheriff (Charles Drake) and the local news media.
+He comes to the realization, after he sees a six-sided hatchway close, that this isn't a meteorite, but a large alien spaceship.
+The hatchway's noise triggers a landslide that completely buries the craft.
+Putnam's story is later scoffed at by Sand Rock's sheriff and the local news media.

-Even Ellen Fields is unsure about what to believe but still agrees to assist Putnam in his investigation.
+Even Ellen Fields is unsure about what to believe, but still agrees to assist Putnam in his investigation.
 Over the next several days, local people disappear; a few return, but they act distant or appear somewhat dazed and not their usual selves.
 Convinced by these and other odd events, Sheriff Warren comes to believe Putnam's story that the meteorite is actually a crashed spaceship with alien inhabitants; he then organizes a posse to hunt down the invaders at their crash site.
 Putnam, however, hopes to reach a peaceful solution to the looming crisis.
-Alone, he enters a nearby abandoned mine, which he hopes will eventually connect to the now buried spaceship and its alien occupants.
+Alone, he enters a nearby abandoned mine, which he hopes will eventually connect to the now-buried spaceship and its alien occupants.